yuyanwang03/ComputerGraphics/README.md

 Access the Lab 5 Branch in Github: [GitHub Lab 5](https://github.com/yuyanwang03/ComputerGraphics/tree/Lab5)

-Just after running the program, the user should see a windows displaying a transition of colors with blue at the left side and red at the right side.
-This is mainly the effect asked for section 3.1.a in this lab.
+Just after running the program, the user should see a windows displaying a entity in gray rotating at the center of the windows.
+The default number of lights is 1 and its color is white (white light) and the illumination type is Phong.
+The displayed entity does not use any texture by default.

 Following we will explain in what consists the User Interface.

-### **Key character 'A'**

-This will correspond to section 3.1 of the lab; it starts displaying the one that is 3.1.a's formula.
-The user will be able to switch between the drawing formulas by pressing key numbers [1,6].

-### **Key character 'B'**

-This will correspond to section 3.2 of the lab; it starts displaying the grayscale image.
-The user will be able to switch between the image effects by pressing key numbers [1,6].

 ### **Key character 'C'**

-This will correspond to section 3.3 of the lab; the windows shows some transformation on the same image as in section 3.2.
-The program will provide 2 different animations, and these will be switched with every click on the key character 'C'.

-The first animation consists of rendering different quantities of the same texture (image) on the screen depending on the time.
-The second animation is about making the displayed image seem to be animated with some displacement of the red and blue components of the texture (image).
+The program will toggle the usage of the color texture.
+That is, the entity will be displayed with some skintone (with color texture) or in gray (without color texture).
+This will be achieved by modifying the vectors Kd and Ka.

+### **Key character 'S'**

+The program will toggle the usage of the specular texture.
+In other words, the program will modify the vector Ks and apply its changes to the rendered mesh.
+This is related with the alpha component of each of the rgb colors.

+### **Key character 'N'**

+The program will toggle the usage of the normal texture.
+The user should see bumps on the skin when applying the normal texture; otherwise, he/she should see a smoother skin.

+### **Key character 'G'**

+The illumination type will be switched to Gouraud.
+Keep in mind that the program do not allow gouraud toggle the usage of any texture.

-### **Key character 'D'**
+### **Key character 'P'**

-This will correspond to section 3.4 of the lab; the entity uses a given texture.
-The program displays on screen an entity that is rotating.
+The illumination type will be switched to Phong.

 ### **Key character '1'**

-Changes (formula || image effect) when user is in section 3.1 (A) or 3.2 (B).
+The program will use 1 light.
+This light is mainly white.

 ### **Key character '2'**

-Changes (formula || image effect) when user is in section 3.1 (A) or 3.2 (B).

-### **Key character '3'**

-Changes (formula || image effect) when user is in section 3.1 (A) or 3.2 (B).

-### **Key character '4'**

-Changes (formula || image effect) when user is in section 3.1 (A) or 3.2 (B).

-### **Key character '5'**

-Changes (formula || image effect) when user is in section 3.1 (A) or 3.2 (B).

-### **Key character '6'**

-Changes (formula || image effect) when user is in section 3.1 (A) or 3.2 (B).
+The program will use 2 lights.
+The second added light has a warm tone (close to orange).
+This is related with section 3.6, using the multipass method to compute the final color of each texture.

 ---

-Following are the shared keys funcionalities with Lab 2 and Lab 3
+Following are the shared keys funcionalities with Lab 2, Lab 3 and Lab 4

 ### **Mouse wheel**